directus/directus/docs/cloud/glossary.md

   <source src="https://cdn.directus.io/docs/v9/cloud/glossary/glossary-20220322A/system-status-20220329A.mp4" type="video/mp4">
 </video>

 Click <span mi icon>check</span> in the Dashboard Header to navigate to the System Status Page.
-This page displays the current connectivity status of Directus Cloud, status on individual Projects by URL, and also provides a daily Incidents log.
-This Page is where to _find out what happened_ in the super rare event that the network slows down or goes down.
+This Page is where to _find out what happened_ in the super rare event that the network slows down or goes offline.
+You can check the current connectivity status of Directus Cloud, status on individual Projects by URL, and also provides a daily Incidents log.
 For more information, see [Cloud Policies](https://directus.io/cloud-policies/#)

-## Teams

-In the Cloud Dashboard, a Team groups [Accounts](#accounts), giving them full access to the same [Projects](#projects).
-See the [Overview](/cloud/overview) to learn how Accounts, Teams and Projects interrelate.
-Read the [Teams documentation](/cloud/teams) to learn how to manage Teams.

 ## Multi-tenancy